 A 693 GHz poloidal high-k𝜃 scattering system, being jointly developed by the Princeton Plasma Physics Laboratory (PPPL) and the University of California at Davis Millimeter Wave Plasma Diagnostics Group (UC Davis MMWPDG), is targeted to study predicted ETG modes with improved k𝜃 range and resolution3.
 The source of the scattering system is an optically pumped far-infrared (FIR) laser, using formic acid (HCOOH) vapor, pumped by a 150 W CO2 laser at the 9R20 line.
 The CO2 laser with 9.695 μm wavelength is focused in the FIR system and stimulates a 693 GHz signal from HCOOH vapor6.
 The output FIR laser is then coupled into the waveguide and transmitted to the launch optics to minimize attenuation.
 The launch optics are used to adjust the launch beam angle to meet different measurement requirements4,5.
 The key point here is that the FIR beam should have a Gaussian profile for maximum coupling with the waveguide.
 The FIR system contains different types of mirrors for wave resonance, which mainly include copper mirrors with a hole in the center, mesh grids, and dielectric wafers.
 The beam profile is highly sensitive to the angle of the mirrors in the FIR system; even a slight change of 0.1° can significantly alter the beam shape.
 However, the adjustment of mirrors in the FIR system is rarely discussed in the literature, and details about FIR beam quality are seldom provided.
 In this paper, we present a method for mirror adjustment and highlight key points for beam stability and beam profile improvement.

+A 693 GHz poloidal high-k scattering system, jointly developed by the Princeton Plasma Physics Laboratory (PPPL) and the University of California at Davis Millimeter Wave Plasma Diagnostics Group (UC Davis MMWPDG), is designed to study predicted Electron Temperature Gradient (ETG) modes with enhanced kθ range and resolution.
+The system's source is an optically pumped far-infrared (FIR) laser using formic acid (HCOOH) vapor, pumped by a 150 W CO₂ laser operating at the 9R20 line.
+The CO₂ laser, with a wavelength of 9.695 μm, is focused within the FIR system to stimulate a 693 GHz signal from the HCOOH vapor.
+The output FIR laser is then coupled into a waveguide and transmitted to the launch optics to minimize attenuation.
+The launch optics adjust the beam angle to meet different measurement requirements.
+A critical factor in this process is ensuring that the FIR beam maintains a Gaussian profile for maximum coupling efficiency with the waveguide.

+The FIR system employs various types of mirrors to achieve wave resonance, including copper mirrors with a central hole, mesh grids, and dielectric wafers.
+The beam profile is highly sensitive to the mirror angles within the FIR system, with even a slight 0.1° misalignment significantly altering the beam shape.
+However, mirror adjustment techniques in FIR systems are rarely discussed in the literature, and details regarding FIR beam quality are seldom provided.
+In this paper, we present a systematic method for mirror alignment and highlight key factors for improving beam stability and profile quality.

 The layout of CO2 and FIR system

+Overview of the pump laser system

-CO2 system
+CO2 laser system